SexGenomicsToolkit/radsex/docs/index.rst

 The basic input file of RADSex is a dataset of demultiplexed RAD reads.
 From this dataset, RADSex generates a table of coverage for each sequence in each individual.
 This table is then used to infer information about the type of sex-determination system, identify sex-biased sequences, map the RAD sequences to a reference genome, and recover potential polymorphic sex-biased markers.

 Results from RADSex can be visualized with the `radsex-vis` R package, available here: https://github.com/INRA-LPGP/radsex-vis.
-The `radsex-vis` R package provides easy-to-use functions to generate powerful visual representations of your data.
+The `radsex-vis` R package provides easy-to-use functions to generate visual representations of your data.

 Documentation summary
 ---------------------